Oxygem/Kanmail/README.md

 #### MacOS

 Python _must_ be configured `--with-framework`.
-See [this StackOverflow answer](https://stackoverflow.com/a/15752676/352488) to to check whether this is enabled.
+See [this StackOverflow answer](https://stackoverflow.com/a/15752676/352488) to check whether this is enabled.

 To build/release you'll need to intsall GNU tar, which can be done with brew: